Guide

 The AI Coding Tools Directory editorial team researches and reviews AI-powered development tools to help developers find the best solutions for their workflows.

-AI code generation uses machine learning models to produce code from natural language, existing code, or structured prompts.
-This guide explains how it works, which tools excel, and how to use it effectively.
+AI code generation is the use of machine learning models to produce code from natural language prompts, existing code, or structured inputs.
+Tools range from IDE completions (GitHub Copilot, Cursor) to full-stack app builders (Bolt.new, Replit) to terminal agents (Claude Code, Aider).
+This guide explains how it works, which tools excel at different use cases, and how to get the best output.

 Quick Answer